takedanemuru/NagatoBox/readme_extra/todo/NagatoBox_42.12_White_Ambitions.md

 a simple text pad.

-+ show fikle name and save state on title bar
++ show file name and save state on title bar
 + fix desktopentry file use %u
 + proper way to load recently used file
-+ fullscreen mode
++ fullscreen mode with unique check through dbus

 ## nagato-gif-player